UPPMAX/UPPMAX-documentation/docs/software/R.md

 However, we recommend you to use a RStudio module.

-    start a command line window
+- start a command line window
+- ``module load R_packages/4.1.1``
-    load R_packages/4.1.1, use 'module help R_packages/4.1.1' to see what is available in this certain version module load RStudio/1.4.1106
+- use 'module help R_packages/4.1.1' to see what is available in this certain version
+- ``module load RStudio/1.4.1106``
-    run 'rstudio &' from the command line, and wait it might take 5-10 minutes for RStudio to start, but once it starts, there should be no further delays do *not* start RStudio through the graphical menu system, this will not have access to loaded modules
+- run 'rstudio &' from the command line, and wait
+    - it might take 5-10 minutes for RStudio to start, but once it starts, there should be no further delays
+- do *not* start RStudio through the graphical menu system, this will not have access to loaded modules

 If you're going to run heavier computations within RStudio then you have to remember that you need to do it inside an interactive session on one of the computation nodes, and not on a login node.
 But if you mostly want to use it as a pretty code editor then you can run it on the login node as well.